ToniWilliams1/ToniWilliamsWebDev/README.md

 JavaScript

 ## Core Features
-Allow users to see previous works.
+Allow users to see previous works. <br>
-Give out contact information.
+Give out contact information. <br>
 Allow users to send a message to book a consultation.